clarenceb/vscode-copilot-demo/TASKS.md

 Open **GitHub Copilot chat** and enter the prompt:

-* Help me to create a Cucumber feature in Gherkin syntax using the user story described in #file:user-story.md
+* @workspace Help me to create a Cucumber feature in Gherkin syntax to test the main acceptance criteria in the user story described in #file:user-story.md

 Sample Cucumber feature: